fbpx

 Credits

 Our guest for this episode was Josiah Bancroft.
 Josiah served in Serge’s executive leadership for decades.
 Now, he and Barbara mentor and consult with leaders, couples, and pastors in the US and abroad.
 This episode was hosted by Jim Lovelady.
 Production by Anna Madsen, Aaron Gray, Brooke Herron, Ashlie Kodsy, and Sunny Chi.
-Music by Tommy Leahy
+Music by Tommy L

 𝑮𝒓𝒂𝒄𝒆 𝒂𝒕 𝒕𝒉𝒆 𝑭𝒓𝒂𝒚 𝑷𝒐𝒅𝒄𝒂𝒔𝒕 is produced by SERGE, an international missions agency that sends and cares for missionaries and develops gospel-centered programs and resources for ongoing spiritual renewal.
 Learn more and get involved at serge.org.